SuhasVS95/Real-Time-Car-Model-Classifier-Web-app/README.md

 # CLASSIFICATION OF CAR MODELS USING COVOLUTIONAL NEURAL NETWORK (TRANSFERLEARNING|DEPLOYMENT)

-This is an end to end image classification deep learning project from data collection to deployment as a web app.
+This is an end to end image classification deep learning project from data collection to deployment as a web app(using gradio)

 # Problem Statement: